Dena Schlosser

-Dena Schlosser (née Leitner, born 1969) is an American woman from Plano, Texas who, on November 22, 2004, used a knife to amputate the arms of her eleven-month-old daughter, Margaret, who died as a result.
+Dena Schlosser (née Leitner, born 1969) is an American woman who lived in Plano, Texas, who, on November 22, 2004, used a knife to amputate the arms of her ten-month-old daughter, Margaret, who died as a result.
 Plano police responded to a 9-1-1 call made by concerned workers at a local daycare center who had spoken to her earlier that day.
 The operator testified that she confessed to her and that the gospel song "He Touched Me" played in the background.
 When police arrived they saw her calmly sitting down, covered in blood, holding the knife, and singing Christian hymns.

 Hours after her arrest, police heard her repeatedly chanting, "Thank you, Jesus.
 Thank you, Lord."

 Early years

 At the age of eight, Dena Leitner was diagnosed with hydrocephalus.
 She had eight surgeries to implant shunts into her brain, heart and abdomen before she was 13 years old.
 She graduated from Marist College in Poughkeepsie, New York, with a bachelor's degree in psychology.

 She met her husband, John Schlosser, when they were both students at Marist.
 Eventually they moved to Texas.